-14. Upon personal knowledge as to his own conduct, and upon information and belief as to the conduct of John F. Bushey ("Bushey") and other members, the actions taken against Rogers were willful, unwarranted and malicious.
+14. Upon personal knowledge as to his own conduct, and upon information and belief as to the conduct of others, the actions taken against Rogers were willful, unwarranted and malicious.

-15. As will be shown through discovery, Bushey was the "ringleader" for the actions taken against Rogers.

-16. Bushey has control of and leads a portion of the MFD membership and heavily influences the actions of its Board.
+15. As will be shown through discovery, the "ringleader" for the actions taken against Rogers is John F. Bushey ("Bushey") who has control of and leads a portion of the MFD membership and controls the actions of its Board.

-17. The MFD is vicariously liable for the acts of these members, officers and directors, although Rogers intends to file a separate action against Bushey.
+16. The MFD is vicariously liable for the acts of these members, officers and directors, although Rogers intends to file a separate action against Bushey.

-18. Because of Bushey and other members, Rogers' repeated requests that the MFD reconsider these actions and reverse the adverse actions taken against him have been refused, even when Rogers appealed to the mercy of the MFD Board shortly after the untimely death of his wife.
+17. Rogers has repeatedly requested that the MFD reconsider these actions and reverse the adverse actions taken against him.
+MFD has repeatedly refused, even when Rogers appealed to the mercy of the MFD Board shortly after the untimely death of his wife.